 The last couple of weeks have seen some disappointments in the studio and in life in general.

-The biggest one arrived Friday morning.
-A prestigious juried exhibit to which I hoped to be invited.
+The biggest one arrived Friday morning and involved a prestigious juried exhibit for which I entered a few pieces.
 I’ve been waiting for notification since submitting entries at the end of May.
-I’ve tried to maintain personal and professional balance by keeping busy, by pushing forward on new and existing projects, and not thinking about that show or the paintings I would do for it.
+I’ve tried to maintain personal and professional balance by keeping busy, pushing forward on new and existing projects, and not thinking about that show or the pieces I would do for it.

-I try never to assume anything, but deep down inside, I was certain enough of being accepted into this show to begin putting together new paintings for the exhibit.
+I try never to assume anything, but deep down inside, I was certain enough of being accepted into this show to begin putting together a new collection for the exhibit.

 The email in Friday morning’s inbox made me catch my breath.
 This was it.
 Today was the day.

-Then I saw two words in the opening paragraph and I knew that door had closed.
+Then I saw two words in the opening paragraph.
 We regret….